sazid1462/beats/packetbeat/README.md

 ## Snapshots

 For testing purposes, we generate snapshot builds that you can find [here](https://beats-nightlies.s3.amazonaws.com/index.html?prefix=packetbeat).
 Please be aware that these are built on top of master and are not meant for production.

+## Build from source

+`cd beats/packetbeat`
+`make`

+Packetbeat needs to capture network packets from a raw socket.
+To be able to start it as non root user run following command:

+`sudo setcap cap_net_raw=ep packetbeat`

+After that you can start packetbeat as any user.
+This will not work in a nosuid mount (e.g. Ubuntu home directory), but /usr/bin should be fine.
+I'm pretty sure systemd can set process capabilities too, and that might be the most acceptable solution for your sysadmins.